tidb-incubator/tidis/docs/tidis-introduction.md

 ## Lua Script

-`Tidis` use `mlua` library to interpret lua scripts.
+`Tidis` uses the `mlua` library to interpret lua scripts.
 We can use `EVAL/EVALSHA` to execute lua script with global transaction support, without caring about the `CROSSSLOT` error either.

-The lua script will be running in a new transaction context, so all read and writes in the lua script are guaranteed to be atomic.
+The lua script will be running in a new transaction context, so all reads and writes in the lua script are guaranteed to be atomic.

 All lua script e2e test cases are located in [test/test_lua.py](https://github.com/tidb-incubator/tidis/blob/master/test/test_lua.py).

 ## Asynchronous key deletion

-For collection keys with thousands of items, deletion can be a time-consuming operation, enable the async deletion configuration could greatly reduce the operation time.
+For collection keys with thousands of items, deletion can be a time-consuming operation, enabling the asynchronous deletion configuration could greatly reduce the operation time.

-The big key deletion task will run in background and response to user immediately without waiting for the background task's completion.
+The big key deletion task will run in the background and respond to the user immediately without waiting for the background task's completion.
 We maintain multiple versions of the same key if the old version has been deleted in asynchronous way.
-If there are pending deletes with old versions, next new version of the key will be monotonic increase from the largest version of the key.
+If there are pending deletes with old versions, the next new version of the key will be monotonic increase from the largest version of the key.
 Otherwise, the new version will start from 0.

-For big keys with thousands of elements deletion, the time spent decrease from seconds to milliseconds.
+For big keys with thousands of elements deletion, the time spent decreases from seconds to milliseconds.

 |      type      |    hash    |    list    |    set     | sorted set |
 | :------------: | :--------: | :--------: | :--------: | :--------: |